mdhardenburgh/TM4C123GH6PM_Drivers/README.md

-# RTOS
+# TM4C123GH6PM Drivers
-## A very simple RTOS for the Tiva TM4C123GH6PM microcontroller.
+## Drivers for the Texas Instruments Tiva C TM4C123GH6PM microcontroller.

 Drivers for the Texas Instruments Tiva C TM4C123GH6PM microcontroller.
 It is designed to be easy to use, similar to an arduino,